 Our goats have distinctive markings (along with having distinctive personalities!) that makes it easier to distinguish them from each other.

 We use the tradition of naming all our doelings (female baby goats) alphabetically according to their birth year to keep track of their age.
-This last year was letter “E.”
+We are now onto the letter “G.”

 Our does are bred every fall and give birth to one to three kids 150 days later.
 The kids are milk fed until they reach weaning age at about eight to ten weeks.